 We propose Patient Safety Informatics to be the study of patient-safety-related information in healthcare systems.
 This definition is based on a synthesis of the aforementioned literature of patient safety, existing literature on safety informatics, and our clinical, professional and academic experience.

 Informatics is the interdisciplinary study of information and its environment33.
-Crucially, information flow is recognised as key component of system safety and as a reflection of safety culture.34 This understanding has led to the relatively new concept of Safety Informatics, defined as the scientific discipline studying safety information and its mechanisms, to address the lack of safety information in safety management.35 For Wang and colleagues who proposed this definition, safety information refers to safety-related data that shows systems’ safety state and its changes.36,37 Thus, our proposed definition of Patient Safety Informatics incorporates concern for the state and dynamics of patient-safety information.
+Crucially, information flow is recognised as a key component of system safety and as a reflection of safety culture.34 This understanding has led to the relatively new concept of Safety Informatics, defined as the scientific discipline studying safety information and its mechanisms, to address the lack of safety information in safety management.35 For Wang and colleagues who proposed this definition, safety information refers to safety-related data that shows systems’ safety state and its changes.36,37 Thus, our proposed definition of Patient Safety Informatics incorporates concern for the state and dynamics of patient-safety information.

 Despite theoretical and practical progress in safety informatics, it has yet to be applied substantially to healthcare and patient safety.
 Bakken, Cimino and Hripcask38 explored how informatics can promote patient safety and provided recommendations like integrating informatics into healthcare curricula and the evaluation of digital health from health-economic, clinical and administrative perspectives.
 While welcomed, these recommendations, and the challenges they purport to address, concern health information technologies in isolation and their function in promoting patient safety, only.
 To address emerging digital health, Patient Safety Informatics must also consider the safety of health information systems and their safe use.39